 - Drug distribution: A charge for this crime often falls under drug possession with intent to distribute.
 Drug distribution, if it’s prosecuted as possession with an intent to sell, is a third-degree felony that may land you up to five years in prison and require a fine of up to $5,000.
 A second-degree felony conviction may result in imprisonment for up to 15 years and a fine up to $10,000.

 - Drug trafficking: The severity of the penalties you may face if convicted of this offense at the state level depends on the substance you’re accused of trafficking and the amount of the substance involved.
 Trafficking of any illegal substance carries a minimum mandatory prison sentence that can range from three to 25 years.
 Fines can range from $50,000 to $500,000.

 Seeking a reduction in required sentencing is only allowed if the defendant is under 21 years of age or if they provide what’s called “substantial assistance,” otherwise known as “snitching.”

 Contact an Experienced Drug Crime Lawyer in West Palm Beach

 Regardless of their dissimilarities, both possession of drugs with intent to sell and drug trafficking can lead to fines, jail time, and other collateral consequences.
 Therefore, it’s essential to retain a Florida trafficking and drug crimes defense attorney to represent your interests.
 For legal assistance, look no further than The Law Office of Gabriel & Gabriel.

 Attorney Brian Gabriel has served the community of West Palm Beach for more than 30 years as a criminal defense attorney.
 He understands the complexities often involved in these cases and can help protect your reputation and future.
-After an arrest for any kind of drug crime, you can be assured that you’re in good hands and that attorney Brian Gabriel will fight for your rights.
-Call (561) 622-5575 or complete our contact form for a free consultation.
+After an arrest for any kind of drug crime, you can be assured that you’re in capable hands and that attorney Brian Gabriel will fight for your rights.
+Call (561) 622-5575 or complete a contact form for a free consultation.